The fermionic observable in the Ising model and the inverse Kac-Ward operator: The Kac-Ward operator and graph generating functions

 On the other hand, since walks are non-backtracking and $\text{Arg}(1/z)=-\text{Arg}(z)$ for $z \notin (-\infty,0]$, it follows that $\alpha(\Walk)= -\alpha(-\Walk)$.
 Combining these two facts, we obtain that

 The first identity in \eqref{eq:inverted} implies cancellations of weights of walks which go through certain edges in both directions.
-The most basic consequence of this property is the following lemma: \begin{lemma} For any directed edge $\ve$,
+The most basic consequence of this property is the following lemma: \begin{lemma} For any $\ve \in \dG$,

 \end{lemma} \begin{proof} If $\WalkW(\ve,-\ve)$ is empty then the above statement is trivially true.
 Otherwise, if $\Walk \in \WalkW(\ve,-\ve)$, then $-\Walk \in \WalkW(\ve,-\ve)$, $w(\Walk)=-w(-\Walk)$, and $-(-\Walk)=\Walk$.
 Hence, we have cancellation of all terms in the series. \end{proof} This observation, and other which naturally follow from property \eqref{eq:inverted} (see Lemma \ref{lem:sumsloops} and \ref{lem:walkfact} in Section \ref{sec:proofs}) will be important in the computation of the inverse of the Kac-Ward operator.